This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 I get nervous about the childrens’ safety before each and every trip we take, no matter where we are going, and regularly had nightmares in the weeks leading up to our round the world trip.

 Avoiding risk is impossible – there is a safety risk as soon as you leave your front door – but we believe it is important to mitigate risk as much as possible in advance and to be prepared.

 The safety procedures outlined below are measures we take to help ensure our childrens safety and some are easier to implement than others due to the age of our children.
+It is an essential part of preparing kids for travel.
 They may seem paranoid and overprotective to some and woefully naïve and inept to others.
 Whatever actions you choose to implement, do it consistently and safety precautions will become second nature.